 Investing statistics: How many people invest in the stock market?

-According to our survey, almost a quarter of Brits (23%) have owned stocks and shares before.
+According to our survey, 2 in 5 Brits (41%) have owned stocks and shares before.

 Investing in stocks and shares has seen a surge in popularity over the last few years thanks to the rise of fee-free trading apps and interest in “meme” stocks.
 We look into just how many people in the UK invest, with breakdowns of who is investing and what they have invested in.